radiusxyz/bolt/testnets/holesky/commit-boost/README.md

   signing incoming preconfirmation requests, managing local fallback blocks and keeping track of the state.
 - `grafana`, `prometheus` and `cadvisor` periphery services for observability.

+## Requirements

+- An Ethereum validator node on the Holesky testnet
+- A synced Holesky Geth client with access to the Engine API
+- Docker and Docker Compose installed and running

 ## Setup

 1. Clone the repository if you haven't already: `git clone https://github.com/chainbound/bolt`